IN for 2026: Cybersecurity | OUT: USB Storage Devices

 What to Expect

-Once USB blocking is implemented on your UVA Health PC, if you try to connect an external drive you will receive a pop-up message telling you that access to the device is denied.
+Once USB blocking is implemented on your UVA Health-issued PC, if you try to connect an external drive you will receive a pop-up message telling you that access to the device is denied.

 As an alternative to USB drives, HIT is encouraging all team members to use their OneDrive cloud storage account.
 All team members are automatically allocated 10GB of storage and more may be requested through ServiceNow.
 If you are not familiar with or are not using OneDrive, learn more on HIT’s Knowledge Base site.